thoughtbot/ruby-science/book/solutions/inject_dependencies.md

 Injecting dependencies allows you to keep dependency resolutions close to the logic that affects them.
-It can prevent sub-dependencies from leaking throughout the code base, and it makes it easier to change the behavior of related components [without modifying those components' classes](#openclosed-principle).
+It can prevent sub-dependencies from leaking throughout the code base, and it simplifies changing the behavior of related components [without modifying those components' classes](#openclosed-principle).